 Season Unknown - If No Season Date (nsd) appears in the racing form, then select Not Known.

-Season Suppressed - Greyhound trainers may sometimes administer 'suppressants' to certain bitches in order to delay a season from occurring.
+Season Suppressed - Greyhound trainers will sometimes administer 'suppressants' to certain older bitches in order to delay a season from occurring.
 This allows them to continue racing 'on the track' rather then being sidelined for many weeks 'off the track' due to an enforced seasonal rest.